Dinika/personal-website/README.md

 ## Contribution Guidelines :hearts:

 Please use the "Issues" feature to open a new issue.
 All the tickets for this project are tracked on [this trello board](https://trello.com/b/rbgAUrPd/portfolio) which has public visibility.
 Feel free to pick a ticket from there and start working on it.
-In case of any doubts, please don't hesitate to email me at dinikasaxenas@gmail.com.
+In case of any doubts, please don't hesitate to email me at dinika@greyllama.cc.

 ## Author :princess:

 Dinika Saxena

-- e-mail: dinikasaxenas@gmail.com
+- e-mail: dinika@greyllama.cc

 ## License